djclunn/dotfiles/README.md

 # dotfiles

-personal configuration files
+personal configuration files and software install script

-## init.sh
+## Instructions

-openbox?
-obconf?
-does clone dotfiles repo and install using install.sh
+For setting up a new machine, clone the dotfiles repo and put in C:\code.

-## install.sh

-uses ln -s AKA linux link not windows symlink

-## makesymlinks

-### dos

-cd %HOMEPATH%
-doesn't get oh my zsh

-### tilde

-gets oh my zsh
-clones vundle
-uses ln -s
+Open dotfiles directory.
+Open a powershell as administrator and type ./start_windows.ps1.

+last time wsl --install command got error